-In addition to demonstrating competence across all of the assessment criteria to achieve a pass, apprentices can also achieve a distinction grade by demonstrating competence against all of the assessment criteria in Annexes E(ii) and E(iii) respectively.
+In addition to demonstrating competence across all of the assessment criteria to achieve a pass, apprentices can also achieve a distinction grade by gaining the required number of marks in the written exam and demonstrating competence against all of the assessment criteria in Annexes E(ii) and E(iii) respectively.
 This competence can be demonstrated over the course of the retail business project and professional discussion, allowing the best use of naturally occurring evidence if available during the retail business project but allowing the apprentice the opportunity to demonstrate their competence in the professional discussion if required.

-The independent end assessor will be notified of successful completion of the on demand test (results of which will usually be computer generated and validated by the assessment organisation, or if not computer generated but paper based, must use automated marking by the assessment organisation and results notified), and then aggregate performance to determine the overall assessment outcome of not achieved, pass or distinction using a clearly defined, evidence-based process as prescribed by the assessment organisation.
+The independent end assessor will be notified of the grade for the written exam (results of which should be available within 35 days of taking the exam), and then aggregate performance to determine the overall assessment outcome of not achieved, pass or distinction using a clearly defined, evidence-based process as prescribed by the assessment organisation.
 Should an apprentice fail one assessment activity this should be retaken as soon as the apprentice is ready and when practicable for the business.
 Should they fail two or more activities a period of further training and development lasting between one and three months must take place before a resit.
 A maximum of two resits per assessment activity will be permitted.
 When retaking an assessment activity, the maximum grade that can be achieved for that activity is a pass.